Board of Chiropractic Examiners: Continuing Education Requirements

 • Any excess CE hours above the minimum requirement in any applicable licensing period may not be "carried over" in order to meet the minimum educational requirements in any succeeding licensing period.

-Additional Requirements
+Additional Information

 • Each actively licensed Colorado chiropractor is required to maintain "Health Provider Level Cardiopulmonary Resuscitation" (CPR), as provided by the American Heart Association or substantially similar nationally or internationally recognized organization.
 All active licensees must maintain proof of current and valid CPR certification.
 The hours necessary to maintain this CPR certification may be used towards the CE hours required by Board Rule.

-• At least four (4) of the 30 required hours shall be in recordkeeping and documentation
+• At least four (4) of the 30 required hours shall be in recordkeeping and documentation.

 Documentation